Paolo Buzzi

-Paolo Buzzi (15 February 1874, Milan – 18 February 1956) was an Italian futurist playwright and poet.
+Paolo Buzzi (15 February 1874 in Milan – 18 February 1956) was an Italian futurist playwright and poet.

 Biography

 Buzzi studied law in Pavia, and at the same time attended lectures in literature.
 In 1891, he won the milanese Concorso di Poesia award.
-In 1898 with Rapsodie leopardiane his poetry career begun in ernest.
-In 1905 he won the title of Best Italian Language Poet in a competition in the literary magazine Poesia, founded by Marinetti and Sem Benelli.
+In 1898 with Rapsodie leopardiane his poetry career began in earnest.
+In 1905, he won the title of Best Italian Language Poet in a competition in the literary magazine Poesia, founded by Marinetti and Sem Benelli.
 He started thus to write for Poesia, and became a noted futurist, experimenting with poetical and theatrical form.
 He also tried filming.
-In later years he left the futurist work ethos and worked with traditional forms of poetry.
+In later years, he left the futurist work ethos and worked with traditional forms of poetry.